chris-dykes-j/rhythm-builder-ts/README.md

 Rhythm Builder for the browser!

-WIP, but should be much easier working with the DOM.
+WIP.
+Intended to help new musicians practice reading and playing rhythms.